 Mint can have a calming and numbing effect if you ingest it.
 The main ingredients in peppermint create a calming effect on the gastrointestinal tract and relax the muscles in your stomach.

-It might surprise you that a little baking soda from the yellow box is good to add to your drinks to help nausea.
-Baking soda is an alkaline substance, it alters the pH level of the acids it comes in contact with in your stomach.
+It might surprise you that a little baking soda from the yellow box is good to add to your drinks to help with nausea.
+Baking soda is an alkaline substance, it alters the pH level of the acids it comes in contact within your stomach.

 A chemical in turmeric called curcumin can help fight the inflammation, bacteria, and viruses behind your queasiness.
 Plus, turmeric’s phytochemicals, vitamins, and minerals combine to make antioxidants that support healthy brain chemistry, which can ease the mental causes of nausea like stress and anxiety.
 (2)